-Photos make great backgrounds for slides, but you need to find the right ones.
+Photos are essential for creating powerful, engaging and persuasive slides, but you need to find the right ones.
 The secret to finding free images and photos is to know how to use Microsoft’s tools effectively and where to look on the Web.

 Many people don’t know how to find photos in PowerPoint.

 - Choose Insert> Insert Picture > Clip Art or Insert tab>Clip Art/Online Pictures.
 The Clip Art task pane opens.
 In PowerPoint 2013, a window opens.

 - In the Search box, enter a keyword to search for.
 For example, enter sky.

 - In PowerPoint 2003 and 2007, click the down arrow of the Search In drop-down list to specify where you want to look.
 You can leave Everywhere check box checked to look on your , in MS Office collections, and on Microsoft’s Web site.

 - In 2003, 2007 and 2010, click the down arrow of the Results Should Be drop-down list.
 Here’s the secret.
 Uncheck everything except photographs.
 In PowerPoint 2013, add the word photo after your search term.

 - Click Go and you’ll get only sky photos.